arunp77/Job-Market-project/README.md

 ### 2. Data Modeling

-- **Objective**: Create a data lake or databases to store collected data.
+- **Objective**: Create a data lake or database to store collected data.
 - **Approaches**:
   - NoSQL Database (Elastic search)
 - **Tools**:
-  - Selenium
   - Elasticsearch
-  - UML Diagram for data model visualization (Justification for choice of DBMS(es)).
+  - UML Diagram for data model visualization.

 ### 3. Data Consumption

 <details>
 <summary>Click to expand</summary>
-  We need to fix the following question: "Find the job of your dreams: location; technologies; sector; level (senior etc...)"
+  In our present scenario, we get data from 3 sources, MUSE API, Adjurna API, and Stepstone.
 </details>

 - **Objective**: Analyze the collected data to derive insights about the job market.